oslabs-beta/QuiL/README.md

 # QuiL - Writing GraphQL for you

-QuiL is an open source tool that simplfies the process of implementing GraphQL and helps engineers better understand their data base.
+QuiL is an open source developer tool that simplfies the process of implementing GraphQL and helps engineers better understand their data base.

 ### Table of Contents